Leibniz-HBI/smo-wiki/docs/Web-Scraping.md

 * Websites change their structure regularly which might require a great deal of maintenance for long-term collections.

 * Also, scraping a website means using their resources so best practices involve being respectful, avoiding plagiarism, respecting privacy expectations and setting a gentle request rate limit.
 Also, scraping involves often more risks of violating ethical guidelines or legal restrictions

 ### Useful open source scrapers

-The following [site](https://github.com/Leibniz-HBI/Social-Media-Observatory/wiki/General-News-Scrapers) contains a handful of useful news scrapers which are open source and already documented on our website.
+[This page](https://github.com/Leibniz-HBI/Social-Media-Observatory/wiki/General-News-Scrapers) contains a handful of useful news scrapers which are open source and already documented on our website.

 #### For non-programmers